AresJef/cyTimes/README.md

 >>> True
 dt.is_future()
 >>> False
-dt.closest("1970-01-02", "2007-01-01")
->>> 1970-01-02 00:00:00
-dt.farthest("1970-01-02", "2007-01-01")
->>> 2007-01-01 00:00:00
 ```

 ## `Pddt` Usage

-`Pddt` extends similar functionalities to Pandas `DatetimeIndex`, making it behave more like native Python `datetime.datetime`, but for arrays of datetime values.
+`Pddt` extends similar functionalities to Pandas `DatetimeIndex`, making it behave more like native Python `datetime.datetime` and `Pydt`, but for arrays of datetime values.
 It supports:

-- Vectorized parsing, creation, and manipulation.
+- Vectorized parsing, creation, and calendar manipulation (shifting & replacing).
-- Most of the same methods and properties as `Pydt` (see examples above), adapted for datetime-arrays.
+- Provides the same functionalities as `Pydt` (see examples above), but for datetime index.
-- Automatic handling of out-of-range datetimes in nanoseconds by downcasting to microsecond precision `'us'` to avoid overflow.
+- `Pddt` is `datetime64[us]` focused.
+It will try to retain nanosecond resolution when possible, but will automatically downcast to microsecond resolution if the value exceeds the bounds of `datetime64[ns]`.
+This behavior applies to all `Pddt` methods.

 ### Handling Nanosecond Overflow